Berlin, 2023 - colorfy

 Approach

 As Principal Service Designer, I focused on framing the service challenge, designing the exploration process, and structuring a roadmap that connected sustainability goals with business and service opportunities.
-My work combined research, strategic sensemaking, and co-creation:

-→ Research & analysis
+→ Research & Analysis

 I investigated Mann+Hummel’s customer landscape, product portfolio, and market segments to understand: